Roast Beef Carpaccio with Thyme Roasted Grapes

 Heat 2 tablespoons of olive oil in a medium saute pan.
 Cook grapes with 2 sprigs of thyme for about 5 minutes until deep in color and soft.
 Turn heat off and set aside.

-Lay roast beef on large plates creating a single layer
+Lay roast beef flat on large plates creating a single layer

 Sprinkle on a layer of arugula on top of the beef